tamcore/vzpbackup/README.md

 	Allows to specifiy an rsync-compatible backup destination.
 	Default is /vz/backup

+--keep-count=\<keep count\>

+	Allows to specify how many fullbackups including incremental backups based on them are held on stock
+	Default is 0

 ### Cronjob examples
 #### Fullbackup every 1st of month and incremental backup every day
 ```